ToomasMolder/isikukood/conclusions.md

 Algorithm (modulo 11) to calculate check digit of Estonian ID (isikukood) does NOT guarantee non-existence of human or input errors.

-Use of only 9 different weights (123456789) to calculate check digit for 10-digit ID is not enough.
+Use of only 9 different weights (method I: 123456789; method II: 3456789123) to calculate check digit for 10-digit ID is not enough.

 At least 3 different-level weaknesses are available in implementation of Estonian ID: